How Do You Become a Graphic Designer? The First 5 Steps

 What’s Next?

-If you’re ready to explore graphic design training, take a look at the 10-month graphic design program at Herzing College.
+If you’re ready to explore graphic design training, take a look at the 10-month graphic design program from Herzing College.

 This is an accelerated program that includes a guaranteed six-week graphic design internship.
 Courses focus on practical, hands-on design skills, and you’ll graduate with a professional portfolio of work.